 (There are directions further down for getting there by way of Chamberlain Lake.)
 The map positions listed at the bottom of this description are taken from my old handheld Magellan GPS, which I use mainly to mark significant spots, rather than to navigate.
 All coordinates are in the form degrees – minutes – seconds north latitude by degrees – minutes – seconds west longitude.
 You can recalculate all coordinates to decimal equivalents if you wish.

-You can’t depend on a GPS for navigation when you’re in the north Maine woods, because there are no addresses or landmarks like major highway intersections.
+You can’t depend on a GPS for navigation by roads when you’re in the north Maine woods, because there are no addresses or landmarks like major highway intersections, and many of the roads you will be traveling are not marked on USGS maps or on the Maine Atlas and Gazetteer.
 It’s a wilderness owned and managed by numerous private landowners, who collectively permit access under the organization called North Maine Woods, also managed by the Maine Forest Service and Inland Fisheries and Wildlife.
 It is a wilderness without manmade landmarks, criss-crossed by private dirt roads, and the roads that are labeled on Google maps are often known differently by the locals, if you can find any locals.
-Obvious natural features in the woods, such as streams (with bridges), lakes, and hilltops, are ignored by a navigation GPS.
+Obvious natural features in the woods, such as streams (some with bridges), lakes, gravel pits, and hilltops, are ignored by an automotive navigation GPS.

 From Millinocket follow signs for Baxter State Park.
-There is a built-up area on the way to the park, about seven miles from Millinocket (North Woods Trading Post, Big Moose Inn, campground, boat launch) all jammed between Millinocket Lake and Ambajejus Lake.
+There is a built-up area on the way to the park, about seven miles from Millinocket (North Woods Trading Post, Big Moose Inn, campground, boat launch, turnoff for NEOC) all jammed between Millinocket Lake and Ambajejus Lake.
 Where two roads run parallel at this built-up area, cross over to the left road and continue on the Golden Road.
 Follow the Golden Road for twenty-some miles, and when you reach the Chewonki camps and campground (formerly Big Eddy campground) on the right, begin watching for a right turn onto the Telos Road, a few hundred yards ahead.
+(There is no sign that says Telos Road.)

 Take the right onto the Telos Road, which immediately crosses a short bridge over the West Branch of the Penobscot River.
-(An interesting diversion lies just after the bridge, a parking area and short hike to the river’s edge.)
-Soon after the bridge, the pavement ends, and from there onward you’re on dirt roads, but for most of the distance these are well-maintained for two-way traffic and log trucks.
+(An interesting diversion lies just after the bridge, a parking area with outhouse and short hike to the river’s edge.)
+Soon after the bridge, the pavement ends, and from there onward you’re on dirt roads, but for most of the distance these are well-maintained for two-way traffic and log trucks; I sometimes reach 50mph on the longer stretches, although, at that speed, sudden bone-jarring washouts and holes appear without warning.
 Enjoy the ride and watch for moose, especially in a large sand pit about eight miles up on the left.
 Seven miles or so after the sand pit you will come to a checkpoint for North Maine Woods, with a cluster of little buildings on the left.
 Stop and go inside and register your intentions.
-There is a day use fee, and if you intend to camp overnight, you can get information about available campsites.
+In 2017 there is a day-use fee of $10 per person over 15 and under 70.
+If you intend to camp overnight, you can get information about available campsites and fees.

 After the checkpoint, it’a about ten miles straight north to a ‘T’ in the road.
 If you go right at the ‘T’ you will come immediately to Chamberlain Bridge, on the channel between the extreme south end of Chamberlain Lake and Round Pond/Telos Lake to the south of Chamberlain.
 There is a boat launch at the bridge, if you intend to run the 15 miles or so up the lake.
 If you plan on hiking in to the locomotives, which I recommend, then at the ‘T’ go LEFT.
 There are opportunities to take a wrong turn, but you’ll realize it shortly if you do.